Azure/azure-event-hubs-spark/schemaregistry-avro/docs/schema-registry-example.md

 #### Create a Schema Registry Object

-In case you want to set `failure.mode` options, you should set their corresponding values in the property map.
+In case you want to set `failure.mode` options, you should set their corresponding values in the configuration map as below: import org.apache.spark.sql.catalyst.util.{FailFastMode, PermissiveMode}
+configs.put(SCHEMA_PARSE_MODE,PermissiveMode.name) or configs.put(SCHEMA_PARSE_MODE,FailFastMode.name)

 For more information about these options please refer to the [schema registry README](../README.md) file.

 ```scala